 The working and advisory groups for this project are comprised of physicians working in anesthesiology, critical care, emergency medicine, surgery and pre-hospital care and include representation from authors of most of the published practice guidelines produced by the various airway societies.

-A draft of the universal guideline will be circulated to organisations representing airway practitioners internationally, and presented at a series of airway meetings, for discussion and feedback before the final guideline is produced.
+A draft of the universal guideline will be circulated to the advisory group and key organisations representing airway practitioners internationally, for discussion and feedback before the final guideline is produced.

 June 2016: First meeting of working group in London